Sierra Valley Museum of Medical History in Sacramento

 - Location: 5380 Elvas Ave, Sacramento, CA 95819

-One of the best parts about this museum is that it is completely free.
+One of the best parts about this museum is that it is entirely free.
 It does not appear to be super popular based on what one of the workers told me, but I found it to have a lot of interesting stuff, especially for a free museum.

-The museum itself is just in a hallway and one room on the bottom of a medical research facility.
+The museum is just in a hallway and one room on the bottom of a medical research facility.
 When you walk in, the first thing you will see is an old iron lung device that was used to help people with Polio.
-It was a crazy contraption, they even had marketing materials from the time period showing people using it.
+It was a crazy contraption; they even had marketing materials from the time period showing people using it.

 One of the most interesting things for me was seeing the area based on leeches.
-I have always found it pretty crazy that they used leeches in the past so I enjoyed reading about how there are still a few areas where they use leeches now as well.
+I have always found it pretty crazy that they used leeches in the past, so I enjoyed reading about how there are still a few areas where they use leeches now as well.

 They also had the history of the bedpan in the corner.
 I doubt the history of the bedpan is on display in very many other places.